surifirstpin/biplus_documentation/docs/How to Create Dashboard.md

 **7.** **Report Listeners** are used to assign a defined filters to report column (fields of views based on which the report is created).

-**For instance** if a filter is defined for dashboard containing 2 reports and listener is added on particular field for report_1 it results in filter applied on report_1, it self and report_2 will remain unaffected.
+**For instance** if a filter is defined for dashboard containing 2 reports and listener is added on particular field for report_1 it results in filter applied on report_1 it self and report_2 will remain unaffected.

-**Fill up Report Listener section;
+**Fill up Report Listener section ;**

--   ****Add Listener**  adds multiple filters to reports.
+-  **Add Listener**  adds multiple filters to reports.

 -   **Dashboard Report**  selects reports to add filters.